Tapac/exposed-wiki/DAO.md

     companion object : IntEntityClass<StarWarsFilm>(StarWarsFilms)

     ...
-    val ratings by UserRating referrersOn UserRatings.film // make sure to use val and backReferencedOn ...
+    val ratings by UserRating referrersOn UserRatings.film // make sure to use val and referrersOn ...
 }
 ```